slipcor/pvparena/readme.md

 ***
 **IF YOU'RE UPGRADING FROM 1.3.x VERSION OR BELOW, PLEASE READ [UPGRADE DOCUMENTATION](doc/update-from-1-3-x.md)**

+Are you testing 1.15-snapshot ?
+Documentation is [available here](https://github.com/Eredrim/pvparena/tree/1.15).
 ***

 **Enhance your server by adding a new dimension of PVP battles!**